-(e) The coordination of waiver and other services is a constant activity for Support Coordinators.
+The coordination of waiver and other services is a constant activity for Support Coordinators.
 Through at least monthly contacts, the Support Coordinator is able to determine which services are being utilized, what new services may be needed, and what services may need to be reviewed to determine if the provider is supporting stated outcomes in the PSS.
-Through at least quarterly face-to- face contacts in the person's service setting(s) Support Coordinators are able to observe the person, talk with him/her and talk with provider staff to ensure all services he/she receives are adequate and appropriate to support outcomes in the PSS.
+Through at least quarterly face-to-face contacts in the person's service setting(s) Support Coordinators are able to observe the person, talk with him/her and talk with provider staff to ensure all services he/she receives are adequate and appropriate to support outcomes in the PSS.

 Any needed back-up arrangements are discussed during the development of the PSS.
-Types of back-up arrangements include:

-emergency contact information for staff; provider arrangements for a different staff person if the regularly schedule one cannot be present;

-natural supports, including neighbors, families and friends; use of generators or evacuation procedures in case of power outages if the person requires electricity powered medical devices; other personally tailored arrangements depending on his/her support needs.
+Types of back-up arrangements include emergency contact information for staff; provider arrangements for a different staff person if the regularly schedule one cannot be present; natural supports, including neighbors, families and friends; use of generators or evacuation procedures in case of power outages if the person requires electricity powered medical devices; other personally tailored arrangements depending on his/her support needs.

-(f) The Support Coordinator is responsible for ensuring all services are implemented as approved on the person's PSS.
-This is accomplished through monitoring service provision during monthly phone contacts, on-site and face-to-face visits, and at any time.
-The Support Coordinator is responsible for coordinating any requests for changes and submitting the required information for such to BIDD for approval/denial/modification.
-All changes in the amount(s)/type(s) of services must be prior approved by BIDD.
+The Support Coordinator is responsible for ensuring all services are implemented as approved on the person's PSS.
+This is accomplished through monitoring service provision during monthly phone contacts, on-site and face-to-face visits, and Monthly Utilization Reports from Medicaid.

+The PSS is reviewed monthly and updated at least annually.
+A change in the PSS can be requested by the person/legal guardian at any time.
+The Support Coordinator is responsible for coordinating any requests for changes and submitting the required information for such to MDMH for approval/denial/modification.
+All changes in the amount(s)/type(s) of services must be prior approved by MDMH.